-- A liability hedging swap portfolio that is designed to match liabilities of the scheme by nature, term, amount and frequency of cash flows having regard to the scheme's assets. - A hedging portfolio that is designed to hedge external bond managers' benchmarks to a LIBOR position.
+- A liability hedging swap portfolio that is designed to match liabilities of the scheme by nature, term, amount and frequency of cash flows having regard to the scheme's assets. - A hedging portfolio that is designed to hedge currency risk on investments in foreign currency and external bond managers' benchmarks to a LIBOR position.